Respiratory tract infection

-If you sneeze and cough into tissues, the virus-containing droplets from your nose and mouth won’t enter the air where they can infect others.
-(And don’t forget to throw away used tissues.
-The germs can live on the tissues too!)
+If you sneeze and cough into tissues, the virus-containing droplets from your nose and mouth won’t enter the air where they can infect others (And don’t forget to throw away used tissues.
+The germs can live on the tissues too!).
 If you don’t have a tissue available, cough or sneeze into your elbow rather than your hands.
-It’s just one of many hygiene habits that minimise the risk of spreading germs with direct hand contact.
+It’s just one of many hygiene habits that minimise the risk of spreading germs.

 Wash your hands regularly

 RTIs are highly contagious and the germs will be less likely to spread if you and your family practise good hand hygiene by washing your hands throughout the day with hygiene soap.
 Also be sure to clean commonly used surfaces with a powerful disinfectant.